cognitedata/cognite-sdk-python/docs/source/cognite.rst

 ========
 Client configuration
 --------------------
-You can pass configuration arguments directly to the :code:`CogniteClient` constructor, for example to configure for example the base url of your requests and additional headers.
+You can pass configuration arguments directly to the :code:`CogniteClient` constructor, for example to configure the base url of your requests and additional headers.
 For a list of all configuration arguments, see the `CogniteClient`_ class definition.

 Environment configuration
 -------------------------
-You can set default configurations by using these environment variables:
+You can set default configurations with these environment variables:

 .. code:: bash